akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 2. Applied Visual Design
+# 2. Adjust the Width of an Element Using the width Property

 ## Description
 <section id='description'>